ist356/assignment-02-ccluett50/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment, based on my skills, was more of a recollection of previous python skills than new material as we are still ramping up class skills.
+I struggled most with the first function and the last 2 were very easy as they were based on the first.
+The syntax for splitting was a little confusing, but after reading upon it, I knew that I needed 2 parts to split the "in" part of the sentences into 2.
+However, I then struggled as it was showing 2 items, one singular and one plural, causing most of my tests to error.
+I then thought it would be important to make a function that loops over the list items and compare, and if the two items match, remove the singular object or first part of the list.
+This then made my function work.
+This was the most difficult part of the assignment, but using my blank file, I was able to think through the proper process of acheiving a normal output.
+This assignment also helped me practice vscode committing, testing, and debugging.
+As I need these processes going forward, I am happy that I am learning quickly.
+Overall, this code helped me recall the importance of making functions build on each other, and splitting strings to manipulate lists in a JSON format.